-12/7/4 An employee who is regularly scheduled to work the third shift shall be eligible for four (4) hours paid leave time prior to the end of his/her shift for the purpose of competing in no more than two (2) promotional examinations per year when said examinations are scheduled on the day in which the shift ends.
+12/7/4 An employee who is regularly scheduled to work the third shift shall be eligible for four (4) hours paid leave time prior to the end of his/her shift for the purpose of competing in no more than two (2) promotional assessments are scheduled on the day in which the shift ends.
 The employee must give five (5) workdays notice so that work coverage will not be interrupted.

-12/7/5 Employees who compete in promotional examinations that are conducted outside of their regularly scheduled work shift and who are scheduled to work the second (2nd) or third (3rd) shift, shall be granted a schedule change which enables eight (8) hours off duty before the examination, if requested ten (10) days before the needed shift change.
-This provision is applicable to three (3) promotional examinations per calendar year.
+12/7/5 Employees who compete in promotional assessments-that are conducted outside of their regularly scheduled work shift and who are scheduled to work the second (2nd) or third (3rd) shift, shall be granted a schedule change which enables eight (8) hours off duty before the assessments, if requested ten (10) days before the needed shift change.
+This provision is applicable to three (3) promotional assessments per calendar year.

-12/7/6 Employees who compete in promotional examinations that are conducted outside of their regularly scheduled work shift and who are scheduled to work a twenty-four (24) hour shift, shall be granted a schedule change, which enables a twenty-four (24) hour shift off duty before the examination, if requested ten (10) days before the needed shift change.
-This provision is applicable to one (1) promotional examination per calendar year.
+12/7/6 Employees who compete in promotional assessments that are conducted outside of their regularly scheduled work shift and who are scheduled to work a twenty-four (24) hour shift, shall be granted a schedule change, which enables a twenty-four (24) hour shift off duty before the assessments, if requested ten (10) days before the needed shift change.
+This provision is applicable to one (1) promotional assessments per calendar year.